Lynda Nead: Books

 In the art history book, Victorian Babylon (2000), Nead examines the gendered lives of people living in Victorian Era London between 1855 and 1870.
 Nead details different ways of living in urban London of the Victorian Era, looking at architecture and public spaces.
 She also examines maps, paintings, woodcuts and illustrations in the book.
 One chapter is devoted to maps of the sewer systems of London, for example, and how accurate maps helped create many of London's improvements.
 The Canadian Journal of History wrote that what Victorian Babylon "does best is to show how artists, cartoonists, illustrators represented" Victorian behavior.
 Art Journal describes her book as not only looking at behavior through art, but how things and people "circulate" throughout London during this time period.
 Art Journal also notes how Nead challenges the idea that women were "invisible" in Victorian England.

-Within her art history book, ‘the female nude: art, obscenity and sexuality, Nead explored female nudity within art and how this is associated with modern-day concepts of female body image.
+Within her art history book, 'the female nude: art, obscenity and sexuality, Nead explored female nudity within art and how this is associated with modern-day concepts of female body image.
 There is also a comparison between the portrayal of a female body and how this has been sexualized by the artists.
 Giving examples of work from artists such as Albrecht Durer whose depiction of the female body symbolises femininity and sexualisation.
 The book describes how the paintings of females in galleries have influenced our current ideal of the female body.

 Nead's book, The Haunted Gallery: Painting, Photography, Film c.
 1900 (2007), examines film in Britain in the early twentieth century.
 The book covers not just the art of film, but how the moving picture helped shape society's perceptions of topics as diverse as sexual imagery to astronomy.
 The book itself contains a "wealth of beautiful illustrations" which help explain the various topics she explores.

+Nead's 2017 work, The Tiger in the Smoke, she explores post-World War II London in conjunction with an event that took place in December 1952, where Londoners were subjected to a "horrendous" five day long fog that kept thousands inside.
+Nead discusses art, media and history through this context.

+Other

+Lynn has supervised doctoral students in a range of subjects within British art and culture; thesis topics have included: "Whiteness, Sport and Visual Culture"; "Women Vorticists"; "Women and Photographic Albums in the Nineteenth Century"; "Masculinity, the Body and Visual Culture in Nineteenth-Century America"; "The Image of the Cashmere Shawl in Victorian Art and Culture"; and "Spiritualism and the Art of James Tissot".

-In 2015, Nead curated an exhibit at the Foundling Museum, called "The Fallen Woman."
-The exhibit focused on the Victorian trope of the "fallen woman" who face difficult, morally ambiguous choices in society.
+In 2016 Lynn was guest curator for 'The Fallen Woman', a multimedia exhibition at the Foundling Museum, which was supported by Cockayne – Grants for the Arts, the Idlewood Trust and the Art Fund Crowdfunding site, amongst others.
+It focused on the Victorian trope of the "fallen woman" who face difficult, morally ambiguous choices in society.
 Many of the "fallen women" were unmarried, single mothers who were often forced to give up their children to Foundling hospitals.
 Nead collected stories and art to create the exhibit.

-Nead's 2017 work, The Tiger in the Smoke, she explores post-World War II London in conjunction with an event that took place in December 1952, where Londoners were subjected to a "horrendous" five day long fog that kept thousands inside.
-Nead discusses art, media and history through this context.